Integral p-adic Hodge theory: Introduction

 \subsection{The genesis of this paper}

 We comment briefly on the history of this paper.
 The starting point for this work was the question whether one could geometrically construct Breuil--Kisin modules, which had proved to be a powerful tool in \emph{abstract} integral $p$-adic Hodge theory.
-A key point was the introduction of Fargues's variant of Breuil--Kisin modules, which does not depend on any choices, contrary to the classical theory of Breuil--Kisin modules (which depends on the choice of a uniformizer).
+A key point was the introduction of Fargues' variant of Breuil--Kisin modules, which does not depend on any choices, contrary to the classical theory of Breuil--Kisin modules (which depends on the choice of a uniformizer).
 The search for a natural $A_\inf$-valued cohomology theory took off ground after we read a paper of Hesselholt, \cite{HesselholtCp}, that computed the topological cyclic homology (or rather topological Frobenius homology) of $\roi = \roi_{\bb C_p}$, with the answer being given by the Breuil--Kisin--Fargues version of Tate twists.
 This made it natural to guess that in general, (a suitable graded piece of) topological Frobenius homology should produce the sought-after cohomology theory.
 A computation of the homotopy groups of $TR^r(R;p,\bb Z_p)$ then suggested the existence of complexes $\widetilde{W_r\Omega}_R$ with cohomology groups given by $W_r\Omega^{i,\cont}_{R/\roi}$, as in Lemma~\ref{KeyLemmaWr}.
 The naive guess $R\Gamma_\sub{pro\'et}(X,W_r(\hat{\roi}_X^+))$ for these complexes is correct up to some small torsion.
 In fact, it gets better as $r\to \infty$, and in the limit $r=\infty$, the naive guess can be shown to be almost correct; this gives an interpretation of the ``junk torsion'' as coming from the non-integral terms of the de~Rham--Witt complex, cf.~Proposition~\ref{prop:interpretjunk}.
 Analyzing the expected properties of $A\Omega_R$ then showed that one needed an operation like $L\eta$ with the property of Proposition~\ref{prop:LetaBock} below: the naive guess $D=R\Gamma_\sub{pro\'et}(X,\bb A_{\inf,X})$ has the property that $H^i(D/\mu)$ is almost given by $W\Omega^{i,\cont}_{R/\roi}$, whereas the correct complex $A\Omega_R$ should have the property that $A\Omega_R/\mu$ is (almost) quasi-isomorphic to the de~Rham--Witt complex of $R$.
 In this context we rediscovered the $L\eta$-operation.
 Thus, although topological Hochschild homology has played a key role in the genesis of this paper, it does not play any role in the paper itself (although it may become important for future developments).
-In particular, we do not prove that our new cohomology theory is actually related to topological Hochschild homology in the expected way.
+In particular, we do not prove that our new cohomology theory is actually related to topological Hochschild homology in the expected way\footnote{Footnote added in print: the reconstruction of the $A\Omega$ complexes via topological Hochschild homology as suggested in this paragraph has appeared in \cite{BMS2}.}.